zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusAndGrafana.1.md

 ---

 ## About Prometheus
 Prometheus is an opensource monitoring and alerting toolkit.
-Prometheus consists of several components some of which are listed below.
+Prometheus consists of several components some of which are listed below:

 - The Prometheus server which scrapes(collects) and stores time series data based on a pull mechanism.
 - A rules engine which allows generation of Alerts based on the scraped metrices.
 - An alertmanager for handling alerts.